-'''

-{

-"connection": "ea1.2021-02.io.flexmeasures.company:30:73"
+"connection": "eal.2021-02.io.flexmeasures.company:fm0.30:73"

-}

-'''

-where FlexMeasures runs at company.flexmeasures.io and the owner ID is 30 and the asset ID is 73.
-The owner ID is optional.
-Both the owner ID and the asset ID, as well as the full entity address can be obtained on the asset's listing after logging in:
+where FlexMeasures runs at company.flexmeasures.io (which the current domain owner started using in February 2021), and the locally unique string is of scheme fm0 (see below) and the asset ID is 73.
+The asset's owner ID is 30, but this part is optional.

+Both the owner ID and the asset ID, as well as the full entity address can be obtained on the asset's listing: